onzfonz/comp227/src/content/1/en/part1d.md

 }
 ```

-When the component is rendered, the <i>thousand</i> button is created:
+When the component is rendered, the ***thousand*** button is created:

 ```js
 <button onClick={setToValue(1000)}>thousand</button>
 ```

-The event handler is set to the return value of *setToValue(1000)* which is the following function:
+The event handler is set to the return value of `setToValue(1000)` which is the following function:

 ```js
 () => {